Vafa-Witten invariants from exceptional collections: Summary and discussion

 We validated the method outlined above in the case of Fano surfaces, where suitable exceptional collections are known.
 For all considered cases, we could show that the attractor indices $\Omstar(\vec N)$ vanish except for dimension vectors associated to simple representations and (possibly) pure D0-branes.
 Since pure D0-branes do not contribute to the flow tree formula for Chern vectors associated to torsion-free sheaves, we were able to compute the index $\Omega(\vec N,\vec \zeta)$ for a large variety of Chern vectors, and successfully match with results obtained by combining the blow-up and wall-crossing formulae.
 It would be very interesting to see if our method can be extended to torsion sheaves (i.e. D2-D0 brane bound states), and provide a new way of computing Gopakumar-Vafa invariants on these surfaces, some which are not toric.

-We also found evidence that this method extends to weak Fano surfaces ($\IF_2$ and the pseudo del Pezzo surfaces) where VW invariants turn out to be related to those of Fano surfaces of the same degree, despite the fact that the quiver sometimes involves bi-directional arrows.
+We also found evidence that this method extends to weak Fano surfaces ($\IF_2$ and the pseudo del Pezzo surfaces $PdP_n$) where VW invariants turn out to be related to those of Fano surfaces of the same degree, despite the fact that the quiver sometimes involves bi-directional arrows.
 For $\IF_m$ with $m\geq 3$, we have not identified the full quiver description, although we expect that the invariants can still be related to those of $\IF_0$ or $\IF_1$, depending on the parity of $m$.
 It would be very interesting to extend our method to more general surfaces, such as K3 and surfaces of general type.

-In order to prove that the attractor indices $\Omstar(\vec N,y)$ vanish for generic dimension vector, we showed that the expected dimension in the attractor chamber must be strictly negative, by producing a positive quadratic form $\cQ(\vec N)$ such that the dimension can be written as in \eqref{dstareps}.
-It would be useful to understand the geometric origin of this quadratic form, which we have found by {\it ad hoc} methods.
-We note that the proof of the vanishing of $\Omstar(\vec N,y)$ relies on the detailed form of the adjacency matrix $\kappa$ and superpotential $W$, which determines which branches are allowed.\footnote{The vanishing of attractor indices (or initial data in the language of \cite{Kontsevich:2013rda}) is known to hold for all quivers in the class $\cP$ defined in \cite[\S 8.4]{ks}, but the quivers for del Pezzo surfaces do not belong to this class.
-A common property of quivers for any complex surface is that the adjacency matrix has rank 2, but this is not a sufficient condition for the vanishing of attractor indices, as shown by the example of 3-node quiver with generic values of $(a,b,c)$ outside the list in below \eqref{dtotP2gencond}.
-We thank Tom Bridgeland, Maxim Kontsevich and Yan Soibelman for discussions on this issue.} While the exact superpotential can be found for toric cases using brane tiling techniques, it would be interesting to determine the superpotential in non-toric cases (including its dependence on complex structure moduli).
-It seems plausible that the vanishing of attractor indices should hold for all rational surfaces, where the adjacency matrix and superpotential are also severely constrained.
-Another interesting direction is to understand the relation between the attractor flow trees occurring in the flow tree formula and scattering diagrams \cite{gross2010tropical, Gross:2014fwa,bridgeland2016scattering}, which have been shown to provide an efficient alternative way of computing Vafa-Witten invariants on $\IP^2$ \cite{bousseau2019scattering}.
+In order to prove that the attractor indices $\Omstar(\vec N,y)$ vanish for generic dimension vector, we showed that the expected dimension in the attractor chamber is strictly negative, by producing a positive quadratic form $\cQ(\vec N)$ such that the dimension can be written as in \eqref{dstareps}.
+It would be useful to understand the geometric origin of the quadratic form $\cQ(\vec N)$, which we have found by {\it ad hoc} methods. {\bp We note that our proof is not mathematically rigorous, since it depends on the unproven assertion that for any semi-stable representation with generic dimension vector, there exists a cut $Q_1'\subset Q_1$ of the superpotential such that all arrows in $Q'_1$ vanish.
+For toric cases, the superpotential can be easily extracted from the brane tiling, and the possible cuts correspond to perfect matchings.
+It would be interesting to determine the superpotential in non-toric cases (including its dependence on complex structure moduli) and classify their possible cuts.}